strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 2.3 - 2020-03-25 =
+* FEATURE: Subscriptions/unsubscriptions in Mailchimp now carry over to PMPro for opt-in audiences
+* ENHANCEMENT: Added setting to update contact in Mailchimp whenever profile is saved
+* ENHANCEMENT: Included audience names in debug logs and improved error reporting
+* BUG FIX: Fixed issue where contacts may be created in an unsubscribed status in opt-in audiences they had not subscribed to
+* BUG FIX: Fixed issue where contacts would not be removed from non-member audiences when they are given a level
+* BUG FIX: Fixed strings using the incorrect text domain
+* BUG FIX: Fixed ampersands in names being encoded when sent to Mailchimp
+* BUG FIX: Resolved PHP warning in API function in_merge_fields()
+* BUG FIX/ENHANCEMENT: Contacts in Mailchimp are now updated when a user’s email is changed instead of being replaced
+* REFACTOR: Organized code into different files

 = 2.2.1 - 2019-12-31 =
 * BUG FIX: Fixed merge fields not being sent during user profile updates